abdoulayegk/Qtile-config/README.md

   ## Changing the Default Desktop Environment
   * Go to ``sudo nvim /etc/lightdm/lightdm.conf`` and search for **user-session=default** and CHANGE THIS to qtile

+# To Fix gnome right click and left click(touchpad)
+Run the following command: ``gsettings set org.gnome.desktop.peripherals.touchpad \ click-method areas`` and then done.